QunaSys/quri-parts/README.md

 ## Documentation and tutorials

-Documentation of QURI Parts is available at <https://quri-parts.qunasys.com>.
+Documentation of QURI SDK is available at <https://quri-sdk.qunasys.com/>.
-[Tutorials](https://quri-parts.qunasys.com/docs/category/basics) would be a good starting point.
+[Tutorials](https://quri-sdk.qunasys.com/docs/tutorials/quri-parts) would be a good starting point.

 ## Release notes